overtrue/socialite/README.md

 <p align="center">Socialite is an <a href="https://oauth.net/2/">OAuth2</a>  Authentication tool.
 It is inspired by <a href="https://github.com/laravel/socialite">laravel/socialite</a>, You can easily use it in any PHP project.       <a href="/README_CN.md">中文文档</a></p>

-<p align="center">This tool now supports platforms such as Facebook, GitHub, Google, LinkedIn, Outlook, QQ, Tapd, Alipay, Taobao, Baidu, DingTalk, Weibo, WeChat, Douyin, Feishu, Douban, WeWork, Tencent Cloud, Line.</p>
+<p align="center">This tool now supports platforms such as Facebook, GitHub, Google, LinkedIn, Outlook, QQ, Tapd, Alipay, Taobao, Baidu, DingTalk, Weibo, WeChat, Douyin, Feishu, Douban, WeWork, Tencent Cloud, Line, Gitee.</p>

 [![Sponsor me](https://raw.githubusercontent.com/overtrue/overtrue/master/sponsor-me-button-s.svg)](https://github.com/sponsors/overtrue)